cheneyyu/PeakForge/README.md

    DRY_RUN=0 bash example/download_encode.sh
    ```
    Downloads are written to `example/data/` and a manifest (`encode_manifest.tsv`) is generated alongside the tab-delimited sample sheet (`metadata.tsv`).
+   When `samtools` is available on `PATH`, the script also creates `.bai` indices for each BAM so the downstream counting step can stream efficiently.
+(If `samtools` is missing a warning is emitted.)

 2. **Run the complete analysis**
    ```bash